emqx/emqx-docs/en_US/advanced/acl-jwt.md

         "pub": [
             "some/topics/for/pub/1",
             "some/topics/for/pub/2"
-        ],
-        "all": [
-            "some/topics/for/pubsub/1",
-            "some/topics/for/pubsub/2"
         ]
     }
 }
 ```

-`pub`, `sub`, and `all` lists serve as whitelists for the corresponding operations.
+`pub` and `sub` lists serve as whitelists for the corresponding operations.

 You can use the following placeholders in topic whitelists:
 - %u：Username